yingweiy/CarND_VehicleDetectTracking/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using a combination of color bin and histogram on HLS encoded image in together with HOG features on gray image.
+I trained a RBF SVM using a combination of color bin and histogram on HLS encoded image in together with HOG features on gray image.

 ##### Features
 The configuration of to generate these features: